LiliaFramework/Lilia/docs/docs/hooks/class_hooks.md

 **Description:**

-Runs every time a member of the class spawns.
-This is the place for spawn specific adjustments such as setting health values, giving starting weapons or modifying movement speeds.
+Runs each time a member of the class respawns.
+Use it to set up spawn attributes like health, armor, default weapons or movement speeds.

 **Parameters:**